manuelkiessling/nodebeginner.org/content/_index.md

 politeConsole.log("Hello, World", function(text) { return text.toUpperCase(); });
 ```

-Now, even the function declaration on line 2 uses the short form.
+With this, even the function declaration on line 2 uses the short form.

+# A first real Node.js application